September Gardening Guide: What to plant NOW in the month of September

 Check out my YouTube video on How to Grow Cucumbers from seed to harvest.

-Lettuces / bok choy / tatsoi / Asian greens / Swiss Chard / Mustard Greens - If its over 85F outside, its too hot to sow lettuce or smaller members of the brassicas family like bok choy, or tatsoi, outdoors, because they get stunted in growth.
+It is time to sow seeds for cool season greens to grow your own transplants.
+If its 85F or cooler (on average), in your area, then go ahead and direct sow seeds outdoors.
+If its over 85F outside, sow seeds indoors of these crops will get stunted in growth.
 I recommend to start them in 72-cell seed trays indoors ONLY.
 They will be ready to transplant into the garden in about 4 weeks, landing you in October when the temperatures are significantly cooler.

 Check out my YouTube video on how to grow lettuces and Asian greens from seed to harvest.

-All flowers - We can squeeze in another sowing of flowers to bloom before cold weather arrives.
+If you have 3 or more months left before your first winter frost date, go ahead and direct sow seeds or transplant any kind of flowers.
 My favorite quick to bloom from seed varieties include sunflowers, zinnias, marigolds, and cosmos.
 Plant as much milkweed and large flat flowers like tithonia (aka Mexican Sunflower) to support adult and caterpillar monarch butterflies that migrate south during the fall.
 Also, end of summer and early fall can be a "dearth" period for bees.
-Depending on where your located, there might not be a lot of blooming flowers available for the bees.
+Depending on where you're located, there might not be a lot of blooming flowers available for the bees.
 These are my top choices for flowers that bees love, or purchase my Bee Garden seed collection: blue salvia, red salvia, borage, sunflowers, agastache (Korean mint), bergamot, tithonia, African Blue basil, any kind of culinary basil varieties, and bee balm.

 Check out my "How to Grow Lots of Sunflowers" YouTube video guide.